 Interview tip: Yes, there are lots of perks to consulting, but talking about perks implies that you’re in it for what you can get, not what you can give.

-“I am competitive in nature and always give the best in whatever I do and my passions include photography, travelling and embracing new cultures and languages.
+“I am competitive in nature and always give the best in whatever I do and my passions include photography, traveling and embracing new cultures and languages.
 My biggest strength is my ability to get along with people and convince them on issues I feel passionate about.
 I feel I will be able to sell ideas and products (soft selling) to people effectively.
 I discussed with various consultants about the nature of work, the challenges and what excites them in their work.
 I was amazed by their experiences and the richness of the profession and started relating myself with the job.
 Consultants get to travel quite a lot and meet different kinds of people and this makes them diverse and enables them to have insights, which others can only strive for.
 A consultant is someone who needs to know more about a business than a person who is doing the business.
 So, the consultant needs to be one of the best in the industry and has to be well-read on all issues concerning the sector he is into.
 This really motivates me to be a specific industry consultant who advises on overall group strategy to various business houses.”